10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Upper Dolpo Trek in September

 The restricted region of Upper Dolpo is only preserved for true adventure lovers.
 This long (about 20 days) tour in the classic village of Dolpo denotes the experience of the wilderness.
-Wandering far in the land of Shey Phoksundo National Park, Upper Dolpo in September is a quite pleasing experience.
-The temperature of Dolpo valley in September is close to 0 degrees Celsius.
+Wandering far in the land of Shey Phoksundo National Park, Upper Dolpo, in September is quite a pleasing experience.
+The temperature of the Dolpo valley in September is close to 0 degrees Celsius.
 Yet, it’s regarded as the warmest time to trek when the Dolpo valley is mostly dry.
 The highest altitude during this very challenging tour is 5360 meters.
 The unique cultural heritages and delightful cultural adaptation by the locals of Dolpo cannot be found anywhere else in the world.
 Upper Dolpo Trek is probably the most remote valley you will get to explore in the 21st century.

 EXPLORE MORE

-Gokyo Lake Trekking Cost Chart for 2022- 2023
+Gokyo Lake Trekking Cost Chart for 2026- 2027

 1 Person $1250